cilium/community/CONTRIBUTOR-LADDER.md

 The process for an Organization Member to become a Reviewer is as follows:

-1. Open a PR in the member management file for [at least two teams](ladder/teams), each assigned to a specific review area.
+1. Open a PR in the member management file for [the corresponding team](ladder/teams) assigned to a specific review area.
 2. At least two members who are already Committers, approve the PR

 Automated tooling assigns PRs across the Reviewers defined for each particular area.